bierschi/butterfly/README.md

 Butterfly is a full-featured cryptographic ransomware application that irrevocably encrypts your data.
 This means careless use leads to permanent data loss (No liability is accepted).
-The main purpose for the butterfly project was just to build knowledge related to the increased occurrence of ransomwares <br>
+The main purpose for the butterfly project was just to build knowledge related to the increased occurrence of ransomwares. <br>

 :exclamation: **Butterfly was never supposed to harm or threat other computers** :exclamation: